PlayEveryWare/eos_plugin_for_unity/docs/apple_signin.md

 ### Sample Apple Sign In Scripts

-Here is a sample script tested in EOS-Unity-Plugin, which is modified from the example Unity's Documents [here](https://docs.unity.com/authentication/en/manual/SettingupAppleSignin)
+Here is a sample script tested in EOS-Unity-Plugin, which is modified from the example [Unity's Document on Setting Up Apple Signin](https://docs.unity.com/authentication/en/manual/SettingupAppleSignin).

 ```cs
 using UnityEngine;